 |HMIP safety inspection||Count|

-Internal audit of recording of reportable incidents on Incident Reporting System (IRS).
+Internal audit of recording of reportable incidents on the incident reporting system (IRS).

-Assaults subset of the internal audit of recording of reportable incidents on Incident Reporting System (IRS).
+Assaults subset of the internal audit of recording of reportable incidents on the incident reporting system (IRS).

 Self-harm in prison covers a wide range of severity and type of incident, including cutting, overdose or hanging.